+Another concern relates to unethical behaviour in the production of clinical data.
+The clinical trial for two human papilloma virus (HPV) vaccines on tribal girls, a marginalized population, in Andhra Pradesh in 2009 is a good example.
+The HPV vaccines were administered to girls through “vaccination camps” held at schools and hostels.
+In one case, consent for vaccination was given by the teacher in charge of a hotel and in another probably by the hostel warden.
+In some cases, the parents of the girls were not told about the vaccinations.
+Many of the girls who received the vaccine were prepubescent although the consent form states that the vaccine would be administered to adolescent girls.(37)

+Communications corruption

-(37)The pharmaceutical communications industry is critical for developing and guiding these spin-strategies by shaping the disease narrative through publication planning.
+The pharmaceutical communications industry is critical for developing and guiding spin-strategies by shaping the disease narrative through publication planning.
 Publication planning involves extracting “the maximum amount of scientific and commercial

 value out of data and analyses through carefully constructed and placed papers.”
-The entire process of undertaking clinical research, analyzing and writing up its results and submitting articles to journals is performed with a commercial motivation that is ultimately under the control of the company seeking to market a product.(34) For the pharmaceutical industry, the real market value is no longer in producing drugs but in producing the right medical discourse.(38)(39)(40)(41)
+The entire process of undertaking clinical research, analyzing and writing up its results and submitting articles to journals is performed with a commercial motivation that is ultimately under the control of the company seeking to market a product.(34) For the pharmaceutical industry, the real market value is no longer in producing drugs but in producing the right medical discourse.

+A systematic review has demonstrated that when physicians receive their information directly from the pharmaceutical industry, that with very few exceptions prescribing, as measured in three dimensions – cost, frequency and appropriateness – either does not change or it deteriorates.(38) Another example from the US of the corruption in communication is the $5.8 billion spent on direct-to-consumer advertising of prescription medicines, (39) when the evidence that this type of activity improves patient outcomes is, at best, extremely weak.(40)

+Although direct to consumer advertising of prescription drugs is not allowed in India, companies are able to get around this restriction by using social media.
+On the patients´ discussion forum, Cancer Compass, a friendly medical representative gives the information that the anti-cancer drug Nexavar (sorafenib), marketed by Bayer, is available in India without stating the price.(41)

-Reducing corrupt practices
+Recommendations for reducing corrupt practices